RNtaate/ror-social-scaffold/README.md

  This is a scaffold for an online social media platform.

  Users can sign-in and sign-up, create posts, comments and like posts.

+ Registered Users can send friend requests, accept or decline friend requests from other users, unfriend friends.

+ In the `Timeline` users can only view friends' posts.

 ## screenshots!
  `COMING SOON`